canonical/ubuntu-frame/docs/explanation/the-graphics-core22-snap-interface.md

 1. connect the `graphics-core22`, see above.
 1. lay out the paths, see above.
 1. wrap your apps with `<target>/bin/graphics-core22-provider-wrapper`.
 This script, coming from the provider side, is what sets up all the environment - paths to the libraries, drivers and any supporting files.
-1. remove any libraries that are provided by the content providers (see [below](#libraries-shipped) for a list). _If_ you need to provide your own versions of any of those, you need to make sure they are ABI-compatible with Ubuntu 22.04.
+1. remove any libraries that are provided by the content providers (see {ref}`below <the-graphics-core22-snap-interface#libraries-shipped>` for a list). _If_ you need to provide your own versions of any of those, you need to make sure they are ABI-compatible with Ubuntu 22.04.

 ## Creating a provider snap